groue/GRMustache/Guides/forking.md

     - a *context stack*.
     - a *priority context stack*.
     - a *tag delegate stack*.
-    - a *template override stack*, that grows when a template override element renders.
+    - a *inheritable partial stack*, that grows when a inheritable partial renders.

     A rendering context is able to provide the value for an identifier such as `name` found in a `{{name}}` tag.
 However, runtime is not directly responsible for providing values that should be rendered.
 Expressions built at the parsing phase are.
 They query the context in order to compute their values.